justenwalker/squiggly/README.md

 export no_proxy=localhost,127.0.0.1,${HOST},127.0.0.1
 ```

-After you open a new terminal, all your command-line application that support the standard proxyt environment variables should start proxying through squiggly to your upstreams defined in the PAC.
+After you open a new terminal, all your command-line application that support the standard proxy environment variables should start proxying through squiggly to your upstreams defined in the PAC.

 ## Authenticate